Search

 Control Flags / Stands

-Sprint: 30×30 cm 3-sided white and orange flag at S (spectator) and B (beacon) controls, black or yellow SI stand (no flag) at all other controls
+Sprint: 30×30 cm 3-sided white and orange flag at S (spectator) and B (beacon) controls, red and white candy striped SI stand (no flag) at all other controls

 Foxoring: 30×30 cm 3-sided white and orange flag at B (beacon) control, no flag and black or yellow SI stand at all other controls